SeonWang/HW2-solution/README.md

-# HW3: Strategy, and Backtesting
+# HW3: Strategy and Backtesting